DOI-ONRR/doi-extractives-data/_explore/default.md

       <h5 class="landing-heading"><a href="{{site.baseurl}}/explore/disbursements/">Disbursements</a></h5>
       <button class="accordion-button" accordion-button title="Toggle for disbursements"></button>
       <div class="accordion-content">
-        <p class="landing-description">In FY 2013, ONRR disbursed $14.187 billion in revenue earned from extracting natural resources on federal land. <a href="{{site.baseurl}}/explore/disbursements/">Explore how money was disbursed to local governments, conservation and preservation</a> in 2012 and 2013.</p>
+        <p class="landing-description">In FY 2013, ONRR disbursed over $14 billion in revenue earned from extraction of natural resources on federal land. <a href="{{site.baseurl}}/explore/disbursements/">Explore how money was disbursed to local governments, conservation and preservation</a> in 2012 and 2013.</p>
       </div>
     </div>
   </section>